South Island piopio: Behaviour and ecology

 South Island piopios were omnivorous, and relatively unafraid of humans, as they have been recorded as taking scraps of food from campers.

 Lice of the genus Brueelia were found on the South Island piopio (Palma, 1999).

 Status

 The South Island piopio was once considered common in undergrowth forests of New Zealand's South Island, until 1863 when the population began to decline.
 The piopio continued to decline rapidly throughout the 1880s, mainly due to predation by cats and rats introduced to the island by humans, and some habitat destruction.
 By 1888 the bird was said to be the rarest in all of New Zealand, and by 1905 it was considered virtually extinct.
 The last confirmed specimen was shot at Oharu in 1902, although alleged sightings continued.
 For example, unconfirmed South Island piopio records exist from near Patea in 1923, between Gisborne and Wairoa on 7 May 1947, in Nelson district, January 1948 (all in Allison et al., 1949), and on 17 December 1947, at Lake Hauroko (Dunckley & Todd, 1949).
-The last supposed sighting was in 1963.
+The last possible sighting was in 1963.